linuxboot/book/src/intro.md

   * Easier to write tests using resources (like network) with Linux
   * Open-source projects such as u-root follow excellent software practices such as running automated test on each submitted change
-  * Much easier to debug Go userspace applications
+  * Much easier to debug Go user-space applications
   * Test with a kernel in QEMU